Homap/ostrich_PAR_analysis/code/figures/README.md

 `bash figures.sh` <br>

-For figure 1, run the script in Rstudio and produce the two plots separately.
+For figure 1, run the script `intro_figure.R` in Rstudio and produce the two plots separately.
 Using inkscape, you can assemble the two plots as figure 1.